Skip to content

 Put simply, if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.

-Practically speaking, open the Body Surface Area calculadora widget at the top of the page.
+Without the jargon, open the Body Surface Area Calculator widget at the top of the page.
 Compute body surface area (BSA) using the Du Bois and Mosteller formulas — commonly used for chemotherapy dosing and paediatric medicine.
 Used clinically for chemotherapy dosing and burns assessment.
 Adults typically fall between 1.6 m² and 2.2 m².
 The Du Bois formula is an alternative for shorter patients.

-Here's the plain-English summary: open the Body Surface Area calculadora widget at the top of the page.
+Tldr: open the Body Surface Area Calculator widget at the top of the page.
 Compute body surface area (BSA) using the Du Bois and Mosteller formulas — commonly used for chemotherapy dosing and paediatric medicine.
 Used clinically for chemotherapy dosing and burns assessment.
 Adults typically fall between 1.6 m² and 2.2 m².
 The Du Bois formula is an alternative for shorter patients.

 References